May 17, 2017

 - Your competitor may give your customer great service and now you’ve lost a customer for life

 To fix it you will have to bring an existing purchase order forward or place an emergency order.
 This may involve not using your preferred supplier or using air freight instead of sea freight.
 It may even involve you purchasing from your competitor.
-It may cost you more to purchase emergency supplies but it may be worth not losing the sale, or the customer.
+It may cost you more to purchase emergency supplies but it may be worth the expense to prevent losing the sale (or the customer).

 These are items where you do have stock on hand but before the next order arrives in your warehouse, you will run out of stock.
 The way to predict these items is to project how long your current stock on hand will last (based on your forecast).
 If that date is before the first purchase order arrives, or a purchase order you place today will arrive, you have a problem.
 The number of forecast sales in that time frame is the potential number of sales you will lose.